 The “Solihull Whirlwind” 1923

-On the evening of 24th October 1923, Solihull was battered by a whirlwind (now believed to have been a tornado) that travelled a path from Sharman’s Cross to Elmdon Heath, and killed a man sheltering in a barn.
+Between 3-4pm on Wednesday 24th October 1923, Solihull was battered by a whirlwind (now believed to have been a tornado) that travelled a path from Sharman’s Cross to Elmdon Heath.
+A man sheltering in a barn was killed by the storm.
 Lasting only three or four minutes, reports of the whirlwind, also described as a cyclone in some articles, appeared in newspapers across the country.

 map of Solihull showing the path of the whirlwind